Your essential briefing on The Good Work Plan and subsequent developments

 Matthew Taylor identified that those who work intermittently for the same employer can find it difficult to gain or access some of these rights because they may struggle to build up continuous service.

-Under the new proposals, continuous service for the purpose of qualifying for certain employment rights will therefore be deemed not to be broken where there is a gap between assignments or a pause in work of up to 4 weeks (the present limit is one week).
+Under the Good Work proposals, continuous service for the purpose of qualifying for certain employment rights will therefore be deemed not to be broken where there is a gap between assignments or a pause in work of up to 4 weeks (the present limit is one week).
 This will assist employees in atypical working relationships to establish continuity of service.
 However no further government proposals on this commitment have been brought forward

 Legislation to ban employers from making deductions from staff tips